 Interested in buying the Brook & Wilde Elite mattress?
 Then this is the review for you.
 I've been sleeping on a wide range of mattresses and trying them out to bring you a true picture of how comfortable each one is and how much support it provides – and this is one of the best I've tried.
-I've also persuaded my husband Nick to take part to create a balanced view of what each mattress is like for women (so often the purchasers) and men, talked friends and family into trying them out, and have conducted some semi-scientific testing so that you can buy your mattress online with confidence.
+I've persuaded my husband Nick to take part, to create a balanced view of what each mattress is like for women (so often the purchasers) and men.
+I've also talked friends and family into trying them out, and have conducted some semi-scientific testing so that you can buy your mattress online with confidence.

 I also wanted to share a feel good factor about this particular mattress, which you don't often get with many other mattress brands, and that is for every Brook & Wilde mattress bought, they plant a tree to help contribute to reforesting the planet.
 It's these little things which can make a big difference, in so many ways...

-If you're looking to find the best mattress for your needs, you'll find plenty of choice in our guide of the top picks (which includes the Brook & Wilde Elite mattress) – but don't miss our deep reviews first.
+If you're looking to find the best mattress for your needs, you'll find plenty of choice in our guide of the top picks (which includes the Brook & Wilde Elite mattress) – but don't miss our in-depth review first.

-*We have an exclusive Real Homes discount code for this mattress: use the code HOMES35 at check out to claim a huge 35% off!
+*We have an exclusive Real Homes discount code for this mattress: use the code RH40 at check out to claim a huge 40% off!
 The prices below include this discount code...